About Jonathan Rotenberg

 Jonathan has overseen hundreds of premerger filings under the Hart-Scott-Rodino Act and has helped companies achieve the antitrust regulatory clearances needed to close on transactions.

 The companies Jonathan has advised in this area participate in industries spanning the entire range of the global economy, including health care, pharmaceuticals, telecommunications, energy, transportation, technology, sports and entertainment, shipping, finance and investment, lending, food production, education, infrastructure, home furnishings, clothing and apparel, automotive, and gaming.

 - Claims brought under the Securities Act of 1933, the Securities Exchange Act of 1934 and other state and federal securities laws

 - Stockholder books and records demands and derivative lawsuits

 - Hart-Scott-Rodino pre-merger compliance

-- Defended former officers of a US public company specializing in innovative green energy technology against a liquidating trustee's claim of securities fraud.
-A statute of limitations argument under the discovery prong of the Supreme Court's 2010 Merck v.
-Reynolds decision persuaded the court that dismissal of our clients was warranted.
+- Defended former officers of publicly traded green energy start-up against a liquidating trustee's claim of securities fraud.
+Persuaded Judge Preska that the claims were time-barred under the Supreme Court's 2010 Merck v.
+Reynolds.
 The US Court of Appeals for the Second Circuit unanimously affirmed.

 - Defended Cayman Islands fund in a shareholder derivative complaint alleging breach of fiduciary duties.
 The case raised unique questions under Cayman Islands law that had only been addressed by a handful of US courts, and never by a federal or state appellate court.
-Successfully persuaded the judge to dismiss for lack of standing under Cayman Islands law, and crafted the brief that won affirmance in a case of first impression among US appellate courts.
+Successfully persuaded the judge to dismiss for lack of standing under Cayman Islands law.
+Won affirmance in a case of first impression among US appellate courts.